 Role Responsibilities Accountability / Authority Stakeholder Liaison Co-ordinating communication with key stakeholders as necessary.
 This includes: Governors Parents/Carers/carers REAch2 & LA School Transport/School Providers External agencies e.g. Emergency Services, Health and Safety Executive All communications activities should be agreed by the School Incident Management Team.
 Information sharing should be approved by the Headteacher/Bronze (Communications).
 ICT Coordinator Ensuring the resilience of the School's ICT infrastructure.
 Liaison with school ICT support and external providers (if applicable).
 Recovery Coordinator Leading and reporting on the School's recovery process.
 Identifying lessons as a result of the incident.
-School Incident Management Team,
+Is likely to already be a member of the School Incident Management Team, however will remain focussed on leading the recovery and resumption phase.
+Reports directly to Headteacher.